 Prior Professional Experience:

-Ross received both his Juris Doctorate, with High Distinction and other honors, and Bachelor of Arts degrees from the University of Iowa.
-His additional law school commendations and achievements are varied: Dean’s Achievement Award; Donald P. Lay Faculty Recognition Award; Law Foundation Merit Scholarship; Hancher-Finkbine Medallion Nominee; University of Iowa Learning, Loyalty and Leadership Award; Iowa College of Law Best Litigator Award; National Trial Advocacy Competition Team; American Bar Association Regional Trial Finalist; Invitational Van Oosterhout Moot Court Quarter Finalist; multiple American Jurisprudence Academic Excellence Awards.
+Ross received both his Juris Doctorate degree, with High Distinction and other honors, and a Bachelor of Arts degree from the University of Iowa.
+His additional law school commendations and achievements are varied: Dean’s Achievement Award; Donald P. Lay Faculty Recognition Award; Law Foundation Merit Scholarship; Hancher-Finkbine Medallion Nominee; University of Iowa Learning, Loyalty and Leadership Award; Iowa College of Law Best Litigator Award; National Trial Advocacy Competition Team; American Bar Association Regional Trial Finalist; Invitational Van Oosterhout Moot Court Quarter Finalist; multiple American Jurisprudence Academic Excellence highest-grade awards.

 Community and Personal:

-Judge Ross is a member of various bench and bar associations and he serves on professional and community boards.
+Judge Ross is a member of various bench and bar associations and he has served on professional and community boards.
 He was the judicial representative on the Minnesota Forensic Laboratory Advisory Board throughout its existence, first appointed by Chief Justice Russell Anderson and then reappointed by Chief Justice Lorie Gildea.
 And he served for six years as member and then chairperson of the Minnesota YMCA Youth in Government state board.
 He also served on the Federal Local Rules Committee and its successor, the Federal Practice Committee, for eight years before his appointment to the Minnesota court.

 Judge Ross is a member of Eden Prairie Assembly of God church and facilitates the men’s ministry.
 He was a founding member of PASIJ (Park Avenue Seeking International Justice), served on the board of directors of Christ Church in Minneapolis, and has organized and participated in various projects with Habitat for Humanity.
-He is a past president of Park Avenue United Methodist Men, coaches youth soccer, baseball, and football, and serves as a mentor with Minnesota Teen Challenge.
+He has previously served as president of Park Avenue United Methodist Men, coach of youth soccer, baseball, and football, and mentor with Minnesota Adult and Teen Challenge.

 Judge Ross is married and has five adult children.
-He enjoys chess, dabbles in pottery and poetry, and can be seen periodically cycling Minnesota’s many scenic trails or camping in the Boundary Waters Canoe Area.
+He enjoys chess, dabbles in pottery and poetry, and can be seen periodically cycling Minnesota’s scenic trails or camping in the Boundary Waters Canoe Area.